 The True Cost

 A university degree is expensive.
 There is no doubt about that.
 However, do not stress if you have the money to make the repayments.
-The media often creates a panic about student loan repayments – but you can pay back the loan over time and only if you can afford it.
+The media often creates a panic about student loan repayments – but if you decide to utilize this student loan calculator, from somewhere like SoFi (https://www.sofi.com/student-loan-calculator/) you will be able to see how long it will take you to repay the loan, but only if you can afford it though.

 30 Years of Student Loans